 Second Baptist Church – Houston, Texas – “Go therefore and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy spirit, teaching them to observe all that I commanded you; and lo, I am with you always.” – Matthew 28:19-20

-Willow Creek Church – South Barrington, Illinois – Willow Creek exists to turn irreligious people into fully devoted followers of Jesus Christ.
+Willow Creek Church – South Barrington, Illinois – The Mission of Willow Creek Community Church is to turn irreligious people into fully devoted followers of Jesus Christ.

 Nonprofit Vision & Values Examples